Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Derivation of the inequalities

 The gain factors $g$ [see \EQ{eq:est}] appear only in the inferred variances, and not in the bound as it happens for entanglement criteria (see e.g., Eq.~(1) of \REF{Fadel2018Spatial}).
-Therefore, to minimize the criterion it is enough to minimize each inferred variance independently.
-This is done by taking the derivative with respect to $g$, and then equating to zero.
+Therefore, to minimize the criterion it is enough to minimize each inferred variance independently, which can be done by taking the derivative with respect to $g$, and then equating to zero.
 This straightforward calculation gives